openvinotoolkit/geti-sdk/README.md

 latest code changes in the repository.

 ## Using the package
+The package provides a main class `SCRESTClient` that can be used for creating, downloading and uploading projects.
 ### Downloading and uploading projects
-The packagage provides a main class `SCRESTClient` that can be used for downloading and uploading projects.

 - **Project download** The following python snippet is a minimal example of how to download a project using the SCRESTClient: